flutter/flutter/docs/postmortems/Postmortem-Platform-View-android-14-regression.md

 16:47 - Android rejected AOSP patch for partners.  https://buganizer.corp.google.com/issues/339659092#comment12

 2024-06-06
-Discussion among Flutter leads about whether the the OEM-specific workaround(s) that were CP’d into Flutter 3.22 should be reverted.
+Discussion among Flutter leads about whether the OEM-specific workaround(s) that were CP’d into Flutter 3.22 should be reverted.
 The workarounds imply additional Flutter public APIs that are not believed to be sustainable. https://github.com/flutter/flutter/issues/148417

 3.22.2 released to the public with the second mitigation.
 Flutter apps need to recompile and republish. https://groups.google.com/g/flutter-announce/c/0PEE5AvDZqc
 End of outage.

-###What went well:
+### What went well

 Once the Flutter team found the build range, the Android team fixed the problem for AOSP quickly.

-###Where we got lucky:
+### Where we got lucky

 The issue did not affect all Platform Views on launch.
 Drawing on prior experience, the Flutter team was able to quickly bisect on Android builds.
 Presumably, most Android customers wouldn’t be able to do this.

-###What could have gone better?
+### What could have gone better?

 The Flutter team struggled for several months to identify the difference between an Android issue from one manufacturer and an Android issue in AOSP.
 The root-causing effort could have been more collaborative.
 Platform Views are high risk and high value.